emehrkay/ssssg/README.md

 * __base\_template__ [CWD + '/pages/base.html'] -- The base template that will be loaded with every page
 * __search\_template__ [CWD + '/pages/search.html'] -- The default template to use when rendering search results
 * __default\_error_title__ ['Server Error'] -- The default title to show when there is an error rendering the page
+* __watch\_for_changes__ [True] -- Flag stating if the site should be automatically re-indexed if there are changes in the site files

 SSSG provides two ways to override configuration options during run-time:

 The first is to define the options in your site's `config.py` file (this file must be in your site's root and is pure Python):